 Television/Screen Time and Health

-Add to that the home computer starting in the 1980’s, the development of the internet, proliferation of videogames and the success of handheld devices such as phones and Blackberries, and now more time is spent in from of a screen than ever before.
+Add to that computer access at home, the development of the internet, proliferation of video games and the success of mobile devices, and now more time is spent in from of a screen than ever before.

 The effects of this reliance as a society on screen time is a subject of much research, debate and discussion.
 Television has been implicated in violent or aggressive behavior, substance use, sexual activity, obesity, poor body image, decreased school performance, sleep problems and more (for more information, visit Kaiser Permanente’s Limit Screen Time for Healthier Kids).

 Multiple studies have found a positive relationship between the amount of television viewed and obesity in children and adults.
 Most research has focused on children, where both television and video games have been associated with obesity, and, conversely, children who reduce television time also reduce their body mass index (BMI).
 Television viewing in childhood has also been associated with obesity in adults.

 How television and other screen time activities are related to obesity remains unclear, however several hypotheses have been suggested: